Great Falls (Passaic River): Hydroelectric facility

 The hydroelectric plant at the falls is operated by Eagle Creek Renewable Energy, which is considering commissioning another facility downstream at the Dundee Dam.

 The Great Falls hydroelectric plant has three Kaplan type turbines with a total capacity of 10.95 Mwe.
 Flow through each turbine is 710 cfs, with a total flow of 2,130 cfs, 1,377 MGD.
 Three 8.5' diameter penstocks feed the turbines, with a velocity 12.5 ft/sec and 8.5 mph.

 In popular culture

 The unique history of the Great Falls and the city were described in the five-volume philosophical poem Paterson by William Carlos Williams.
 Among the episodes described in Williams' poem is the 1827 leap over the falls by Sam Patch, who later became the first known person to perform a stunt at Niagara Falls.
 The 2016 film Paterson, directed by Jim Jarmusch, is partly inspired by the works of Williams and features the falls as a primary location.

-The Great Falls were also featured in the pilot of the HBO crime drama The Sopranos, as well as in the series' sixth episode, in which two mobsters throw a drug dealer off the bridge and into the falls to his death.
+The Great Falls were also featured in the pilot of the HBO crime drama The Sopranos, as well as in the series' sixth episode, in which Mikey Palmice and another associate throw a drug dealer off the bridge and into the falls to his death.